tildesarecool/tiny11builder-tce/README.md

 1. Download Windows 11 from the Microsoft website (<https://www.microsoft.com/software-download/windows11>)
 2. Mount the downloaded ISO image using Windows Explorer.
-3. Select the drive letter where the image is mounted (only the letter, no colon (:))
+3. (This step will be replaced/TBD)
-4. Select the SKU that you want the image to be based.
+4. Select the SKU that you want the image to be based: I'll replace the UI/presentation of this step
 5. Sit back and relax :)
-6. When the image is completed, you will see it in the folder where the script was extracted, with the name tiny11.iso
+6. Re-building an ISO takes too long.
+I really hope I can improve this.

-What is removed:
+What is removed (TBD):

 - Clipchamp
 - News